The flaky, buttery croissant is as French as a beret or a baguette, but its roots lie in a seventeenth century Austrian battle.

 The curved croissant (made with margarine) is called a croissant ordinaire and is now less common than the straight one (made with butter).
 The French seem to prefer buttery croissants (as do I) and this is why, today, in France most croissants are not really in the shape of a croissant.

 ♦ Don’t Miss Anything – If you would like to receive an email every time I post an article (2-3 times per month), sign up to follow The Curious Rambler.
-You’ll find the button just above my photo.
-And, of course, you can always leave a comment below.
-Thank you for reading.
+You’ll find the button at the bottom of this post.